cmendl/tensornetwork.org/src/software/index.md

   NCON (Network Contractor) is a MATLAB routine which can be used for computing a broad class of tensor network diagrams in an efficient and convenient way.

+* <a href="https://github.com/cmendl/pytenet">PyTeNet</a> (Python)<br/>
+  PyTeNet is a didactical Python implementation of quantum tensor network operations and simulations within the matrix product state/operator framework, using NumPy to handle tensors.
+  It can convert arbitrary operator chains to MPOs, and has built-in support for additive quantum numbers.\cite{pytenet}

 * <a href="https://quimb.readthedocs.io/en/latest/">QUIMB</a> (Python)<br/>
   python library for contracting tensors and tensor networks, with support for matrix product states and algorithms, and advanced